Dedicated to delivering

 The right knowledge and expertise to deliver solutions

 EGB Engineering is a UK based company with expertise in the field of power and propulsion.
-We provide quality engineering products and services to OEM and end-user clients from various industries such as aerospace, defense, energy and nuclear.
+We provide quality engineering products and services to OEM and end-user clients from various industries such as aerospace, defence, energy, and nuclear.

 Our nuclear energy specialists are at the forefront of nuclear and environmental engineering.